Register for the 45th Annual Oklahoma Engineering Fair!

 The Oklahoma Engineering Foundation

-awards up to four $2,000 collegiate scholarships for students pursuing a degree in an accredited engineering curriculum in Oklahoma.
+awards up to four $2,000 collegiate scholarships for students pursuing a degree in an accredited engineering program at one of six specified Oklahoma universities.

 Vision

-Engage, encourage and empower middle school, high school and college students to succeed in engineering careers.
+Engage, encourage, and empower middle school, high school and college students in Oklahoma to succeed in engineering careers.

 Oklahoma

-OEF is grateful to have exceptional and STEM professionals leading Oklahoma’s five MATHCOUNTS chapters across the state.
-Co-coordinators are Diana Bittle, Chief Information Officer, American Fidelity, Oklahoma City, and Gaylon Pinc, P.E., Project Management Group, LLC, Tulsa.
-Coaches are Dr. Harold Brooks, Senior Scientist, Forecast Research and Development Division, National Severe Storms Laboratory, Norman, Oklahoma, and Melissa Hunt, Math Teacher, Norman Public Schools.
+OEF is grateful to have exceptional STEM professionals leading Oklahoma’s five MATHCOUNTS chapters across the state.
+Co-coordinators are Diana Bittle, Assistant Chief Operating Officer, American Fidelity, Oklahoma City, and Gaylon Pinc, P.E., Project Management Group, LLC, Tulsa.
+The team consultant is Dr. Harold Brooks, Senior Scientist, Forecast Research and Development Division, National Severe Storms Laboratory, Norman, Oklahoma.

 The Oklahoma Engineering Foundation has awarded more than $350,000 in scholarship monies to Oklahoma students since 1975.
-Up to four $2,000 collegiate scholarships are awarded annually to students in an accredited engineering curriculum at one of six Oklahoma universities.
+Up to four $2,000 collegiate scholarships are awarded annually to students in an accredited engineering program at one of six specified Oklahoma universities.

 Give to OEF